I won’t reverse free SHS - President Akufo-Addo

 "The first people who opposed the free SHS policy are the same people calling for a review but on the whole the policy has improved secondary education and made it possible for students of poor parentage to access the quality and free SHS programme".

-"I cannot accept the idea of reviewing the free SHS programmes since that will deny more Ghanaians from accessing the programme", President Akufo-Addo stated.
+"I cannot accept the idea of reviewing the free SHS programme since that will deny more Ghanaians from accessing the programme", President Akufo-Addo stated.

 He said although the pastors had good intentions about the policy, he was not against what they were calling for but he would like to know specifically the areas of the free SHS policy they (the pastors) would want to be reviewed.